A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Introduction

-On the other hand, when applicable -- namely in complex geometries with piecewise constant material parameters -- boundary integral equation methods are the preferred solution as they often outperform all other methods in terms of computational cost and scalability.
+On the other hand, when applicable -- namely in complex geometries with piecewise constant material parameters -- integral equation methods have significant advantages.
+They reduce the dimensionality of the problem to the boundary alone, satisfy the necessary radiation conditions in exterior domains, do not suffer from grid-based dispersion errors (particularly problematic at high frequencies), and are compatible with a variety of fast algorithms, leading to asymptotically optimal schemes.
 Two standard problems in electromagnetics -- scattering from perfect electric conductors and dielectric bodies -- fit exactly these assumptions~\cite{jackson}.
-Boundary integral equation methods are particularly useful in these scattering problems, where unbounded geometries are the norm and integral representations explicitly construct physically meaningful solutions.
-While high-order accurate methods in arbitrary geometries in three dimensions are still lacking, there are several important applications of Maxwell's equations in scattering from bodies of revolution~\cite{mautz1979electromagnetic, gedney1990use,helsing2015determination, liu2016efficient}.
-In this setup, it is possible to build very high-order accurate quasi-optimal solvers using separation of variables and the Fast Fourier Transform (FFT) which scale roughly as~$\cO(N^{3/2})$, where $N$ is the number of unknowns needed to fully discretize the body's surface in three dimensions (i.e. $\sim \sqrt{N}$ in each direction).
+While high-order accurate methods in arbitrary geometries in three dimensions are still under active development, there are several important applications of Maxwell's equations in scattering from bodies of revolution~\cite{Chewfastbook,mautz1979electromagnetic, gedney1990use,Kucharski2000,helsing2015determination,liu2016efficient,viola}, where surface representation and quadrature are more straightforward.
+In this context, it is possible to build very high-order accurate, quasi-optimal solvers using separation of variables and the Fast Fourier Transform (FFT) which scale roughly as~$\cO(N^{3/2})$, where $N$ is the total number of unknowns needed to fully discretize the body's surface.